Before the 1870s, Japan was ruled by the Shogun, a military ruler, for all intents and purposes.

 - Blossoms and Shadows is a dramatization of the beginning of the Meiji Restoration through the eyes of a fictional young woman tending the wounded.
 Many parts of the book are about the "Village School Under the Pine" and its students, which played a significant part in fomenting dissent against the Tokugawa government.

-- The NHK drama Saka no Ue no Kumo (Clouds over the Slope) covers the lives of the Akiyama brothers from 1868 to the end of the Russo-Japanese War.
+- The NHK drama Saka no Ue no Kumo (Clouds over the Slope), an adaptation of Shiba Ryotaro's novel of the same name, covers the lives of the Akiyama brothers from 1868 to the end of the Russo-Japanese War.

 - Victoria 2 covers the time period during which the Meiji Restoration took place.
 Japan can choose to enact a political decision that models the Restoration by allowing the nation to adopt Western policies more quickly.
 The Boshin War is not specifically modeled by the game, but general uprisings can occur among more conservative populations if the Restoration occurs too soon.

 - The Nasuverse Mobile Phone Game Fate/Grand Order has hosted six (as of February 2021) GUDAGUDA events—two of which directly involved the backdrop of the Meiji Restoration and a few of its major characters (such as Shinsengumi captains Okita and Hijikata, as well as Restoration rebels Sakamoto and Okada).
 Surprisingly for a gag sub-event, they treat the conflict of the time period quite respectfully—or as respectfully as something stuffed with Anachronism Stew can get.